moderncampus/nucloud-block/README.md

 ### Open layers by default

 Similar to opening a marker, this field allows you to insert a comma separated list of layer names that you would like to have open by default when the page loads.
-This parameter follows (standard deep-linking rules)[https://nucloud.com/documentation/deep-linking-to-your-nucloud-map/].
+This parameter follows [standard deep-linking rules](https://nucloud.com/documentation/deep-linking-to-your-nucloud-map/).

 ### Set a custom map ID